2012 Nissan Sentra Performance

 The Sentra will get drivers to work, to the grocery store and home again without a problem, but drivers won’t be overwhelmed by the Sentra’s 2.0-liter four-cylinder base engine that makes 140 horsepower.
 The base Sentra comes standard with a six-speed manual transmission, while a continuously variable transmission (CVT), a type of automatic transmission, is available on higher trims.
 Test drivers say that the manual transmission isn’t necessarily more fun to drive than the CVT.

 Reviewers note that shoppers who want a more powerful car should try the SE-R or SE-R Spec V models.
-These options, however, cost a lot more, and start at about $20,000.
 The SE-R has a 2.5-liter four-cylinder engine that produces 177 horsepower and a CVT transmission, while the SE-R Spec V has a 2.5-liter four-cylinder engine that produces 200 horsepower and a six-speed manual transmission.
 You can’t get a CVT on the Spec V.

 Fuel economy ratings for the Sentra vary depending on the engine and transmission selected.
 The 2.0-liter four-cylinder automatic nets 27/34 mpg city/highway and the manual nets 24/31 mpg.
 The SE-R trim averages 24/30 mpg, while the SE-R Spec V averages 21/28 mpg and requires premium fuel.